wp-plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.3.8.1 (dev) =
+* fixed XSS vulnerability in search form field
+* fixed php warnings in events-list.php
+* 'mail sent' messages not shown if no mails actually sent without errors, changed wording of 'mail' to 'email'
+* updated French and German languages
+* added links to category page on #_EVENTCATEGORYIMAGES images

 = 5.3.8 =
 * fixed timthumb issues due to new local fetching modification and bad file inclusion path
 * fixed time/date separators in settings page not being used